allcentury/hyde/_posts/2024-09-20-netflix-job-analysis.md

 The response is JSON.
 Note that as of 2024, this API still works but I can see now that the website is using a new endpoint via `explore.jobs.netflix.net`.

-So I thought, well maybe the best way to get a highly coveted job at Netflix was to be the first to know about it a new role and then be the first to apply!
+So I thought, well maybe the best way to get a highly coveted job at Netflix was to be the first to know about it and then be the first to apply!

 # Job Search Lambda

-I built a very simple [serverless](https://www.serverless.com) ruby application that runs a few times a day, looking for anything matching for an "engineering manager" and if it finds something, it will send me an email that looks like this:
+I built a very simple [serverless](https://www.serverless.com) ruby application that runs a few times a day, looking for anything matching "engineering manager" and if it finds something, it will send me an email that looks like this:

 ![netflix_email](/public/imgs/netflix_email.png)